Eddington experiment: Príncipe

+British future astronomer and astrophysicist Cecilia Payne-Gaposchkin attended Eddington's lectures at Cambridge (including one where Eddington discussed the results of the eclipse expeditions) and later related how strongly these lectures had affected her.

 Results and publication

 The results were announced at a meeting of the Royal Society in November 1919, and published in the Philosophical Transactions of the Royal Society in 1920.
-Following the return of the expedition, Eddington was addressing a dinner held by the Royal Astronomical Society, and, showing his more light-hearted side, composed the following verse that parodied the style of the Rubaiyat of Omar Khayyam:
+Following the return of the expedition, Eddington was addressing a dinner held by the Royal Astronomical Society, and, showing his more light-hearted side, recited the following verse that he had composed in a style parodying the Rubaiyat of Omar Khayyam:

 Later replications

 The light deflection measurements were repeated by expeditions that observed the total solar eclipse of 21 September 1922 in Australia.
-An important role in this was played by the Lick Observatory and the Mount Wilson Observatory, both in California, USA.
-On April 12, 1923, William Wallace Campbell announced that the preliminary new results confirmed Einstein’s theory of relativity and prediction of the amount of light deflection with measurements from over 200 stars.
+An important role in this was played by the Lick Observatory and the Mount Wilson Observatory, both in California, US.
+On 12 April 1923, William Wallace Campbell announced that the preliminary new results confirmed Einstein's theory of relativity and prediction of the amount of light deflection with measurements from over 200 stars.
 Final results published in 1928 used measurements of over 3,000 star images.